-- "obstacle clearance altitude (OCA) or obstacle clearance height (OCH)" means the lowest altitude or the lowest height above the elevation of the relevant runway threshold or the aerodrome elevation as applicable, used in establishing compliance with appropriate obstacle clearance criteria; - "operator" means a person, organisation or enterprise engaged in or offering to engage in an aeroplane operation; - "operating base" means the location from which operational control is exercised; - "operational control" means the exercise of authority over the initiation, continuation, diversion or termination of a flight in the interest of the safety of the aeroplane and the regularity and efficiency of the flight; - "operational flight plan" means the operator's plan for the safe conduct of the flight based on considerations of aeroplane performance, other operating limitations, and relevant expected conditions on the route to be followed and at the aerodromes concerned; - "operations manual" means a manual containing procedures, instructions and guidance for use by operational personnel in the execution of their duties; - "operator's maintenance control manual" means a document which describes the operator's procedures necessary to ensure that all scheduled and unscheduled maintenance is performed on the operator's aeroplane on time and in a controlled and satisfactory manner; - "overhaul" means the restoration of an aeroplane or aeronautical product using methods, techniques, and practices acceptable to the Authority, including disassembly, cleaning, and inspection as permitted, repair as necessary, and reassembly; and tested in accordance with approved standards and technical data, or in accordance with current standards and technical data acceptable to the Authority, which have been developed and documented by the manufacturer, holder of the type certificate, supplemental type certificate, or a material, part, process, or appliance approval under parts manufacturing authorisation (PMA) or technical standard order (TSO);
+"operating base" means the location from which operational control is exercised "operational control" means the exercise of authority over the initiation, continuation, diversion or termination of a flight in the interest of the safety of the aeroplane and the regularity and efficiency of the flight; "operational flight plan" means the operator's plan for the safe conduct of the flight based on considerations of aeroplane performance, other operating limitations, and relevant expected conditions on the route to be followed and at the aerodromes concerned; "operations manual" means a manual containing procedures, instructions and guidance for use by operational personnel in the execution of their duties; "operator's maintenance control manual" means a document which describes the operator's procedures necessary to ensure that all scheduled and unscheduled maintenance is performed on the operator's aeroplane on time and in a controlled and satisfactory manner; "overhaul" means the restoration of an aeroplane or aeronautical product using methods, techniques, and practices acceptable to the Authority, including disassembly, cleaning, and inspection as permitted, repair as necessary, and reassembly; and tested in accordance with approved standards and technical data, or in accordance with current standards and technical data acceptable to the Authority, which have been developed and documented by the Manufacturer, holder of the type certificate, supplemental type certificate, or a material, part, process, or appliance approval under Parts Manufacturing Authorisation (PMA) or Technical Standard Order (TSO); " package " means the complete product of the packing operation consisting of the packaging and its contents prepared for transport; " packaging " means receptacles and any other components or materials necessary for the receptacle to perform its containment function; " passenger exit seats " means those seats having direct access to an exit, and those seats in a row of seats through which passengers would have to pass to gain access to an exit, from the first seat inboard of the exit to the first aisle inboard of the exit; "Performance-based communication (PBC)".
+Communication based on performance specifications applied to the provision of air traffic services.